matt4biz/oak/README.md

 Note that the commands in the `.oak.yml` file do not leave result variables or a "last x" value when the machine starts.
 There will be no output unless an error occurs, in which case the machine will print the error and quit.

-Also, certain command line options override the options set in the configuration file (see above).
+Also, certain command-line options override the options set in the configuration file (see above).

 ## To do
 Here are a few possible enhancements: